-- The Nile perch introduced into Lake Victoria in East Africa led ultimately to the extinction of a naturally unique group of more than 200 species of cichlids fish in the lake.
+- The Nile perch introduced into Lake Victoria in East Africa led ultimately to the extinction of a naturally unique group of more than 200 species of cichlid fish in the lake.

 - The illegal introduction of the African catfish, Clarias gariepinus for aquaculture purposes is posing a danger to the local catfishes.

-- When a species becomes extinct, the flora and fauna related with it in an essential way also become extinct.
+- When a species becomes extinct, the flora and fauna related to it in an essential way also become extinct.